Italy's showman Berlusconi pulls off another surprise

 Berlusconi had for years seemed virtually immune to controversies that would have destroyed a politician in many parts of the world.
 He has survived up to 30 prosecutions for fraud and corruption and is currently on trial for having sex with an underage prostitute during lurid "bunga bunga" parties.

-His wife Veronica left him in 2009, accusing him of consorting with underage women, and was recently awarded a settlement of 100,000 euros (87,388 pounds) a day.
+His wife Veronica left him in 2009, accusing him of consorting with underage women, and was recently awarded a settlement of 100,000 euros ($132,200) a day.
 But he even made campaign jokes about that.

 (Writing by Barry Moody, editing by Peter Millership)